-In 2020, we adopted the BRP Group, Inc. Partnership Inducement Award Plan (the "Inducement Plan") to motivate and reward new colleagues who join the Company, primarily through partnerships, to perform at the highest level and contribute significantly to the Company's success, thereby furthering the best interests of the Company and its shareholders.
-The Inducement Plan permits the grant of stock options (both nonqualified and incentive stock options), SARs, restricted stock awards, RSUs, performance awards, other cash-based awards and other share-based awards.
+The purpose of the BRP Group, Inc. Partnership Inducement Award Plan (the "Inducement Plan") to motivate and reward new Colleagues who join the Company, primarily through Partnerships, to perform at the highest level and contribute significantly to the Company's success, thereby furthering the best interests of the Company and its shareholders.
+The Inducement Plan permits the grant of stock options (both nonqualified and incentive stock options), SARs, RSAs, RSUs, performance awards, other cash-based awards and other share-based awards.
 Such awards have a minimum vesting period of one year.
-In 2021, we amended the Inducement Plan to increase the number of shares available for issuance thereunder.